Doctor of Health Psychology

 The course is mostly distance-based, with normally around 12 days per year on campus.
 This approach is highly popular for employers and employees, and is supported by a range of clinical experts alongside the UWE academic team.
 It's designed to give you the knowledge and skills needed to practice in a safe and competent manner, and the education and research base to evaluate and inform current and future practice.

 There are opportunities for professional collaboration and shared learning in practical settings.

 For more details see our full glossary of learning and teaching terms.

 You will continue working in your existing role, but attend campus for normally 12 workshop days per year.
 During this time, you will undertake empirical research.

 We assess your work through modular assignments looking for evidence you've acquired the professional teaching and training, consultancy and behaviour-change interventions skills you need.
 And your thesis, which includes your systematic review and report on a major piece of empirical research, plus an oral exam.

 For more details see our full glossary of assessment terms.

 This Professional Doctorate is accredited by the British Psychological Society, and provides Stage 2 training to become eligible for Chartered Psychologist status.
-It is also validated by the Health and Care Professions Council, so you are eligible to apply for the Register of Health Psychologists.
+It is also approved by the Health and Care Professions Council, so you are eligible to apply for registration with the Health and Care Professions Council.